-Dr. Berrettini is the Karl E. Rickels Professor of Psychiatry, at the University of Pennsylvania Perelman School of Medicine.
-He earned his MD degree (1977) and PhD degree (Pharmacology, 1979) from Thomas Jefferson University.
-After psychiatry residency training, he studied genetics of behavioral disorders at the Intramural Research Program of the National Institute of Mental Health for ten years.
-Since 1997 Dr. Berrettini has served as the Director of the Center for Neurobiology and Behavior, a group of interdisciplinary scientists studying genetic and biologic influences on brain disorders.
-The author of ~400 peer-reviewed publications, his research interests include genetics, pharmacogenetics and medical treatment of addictions, mood disorders, schizophrenia and epilepsy.
-The Berrettini lab is currently studying somatic mutation in neurons as potential causative factors in risk for addictions, psychotic illnesses, epilepsy and obesity.
-Another focus of the lab is the study of a novel compound as a therapeutic agent in cocaine addiction and cognitive impairments.
+Wade Berrettini, MD, PhD is the Karl E. Rickels Professor of Psychiatry at the University of Pennsylvania Perelman School of Medicine.
+He earned his MD (1977) and PhD (Pharmacology, 1979) from Thomas Jefferson University.
+After Psychiatry residency training, he studied genetics of behavioral disorders at the National Institute of Mental Health for 10 years.
+Since 1997, Dr. Berrettini has served as the Director of the Center for Neurobiology and Behavior, a group of interdisciplinary scientists studying genetic and biologic influences on brain disorders.
+The author of more than 400 peer-reviewed publications, his research interests include genetics, pharmacogenetics and medical treatment of addictions, mood disorders, schizophrenia, and epilepsy.
+The Berrettini lab is currently studying single cell transcriptomics in neurons and glia as potential causative factors in risk for addictions, psychotic illnesses, and mood disorders.
+Another focus of the lab is a pharmacogenetic study of buprenorphine and methadone treatment for opioid use disorder.